On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Proof of the theorem

-\emr{ \begin{example} {\em The free group in two generators may be seen as the Fuchsian group associated to an hyperbolic punctured torus.
+\begin{example} {\em The free group in two generators may be seen as the Fuchsian group associated to an hyperbolic punctured torus.
 A fundamental domain of its action on the hyperbolic disc is an absolute quadrangle, and the maps $f$ and $g$ are respectively gluing its opposite sides (see Fig.~\ref{f:torus} on the right).
 The vertices of this quadrangle divide the absolute circle into four arcs.\\ The dynamics of the action of $\langle f,g \rangle$ on the absolute circle is Shottky-like: each map in $\mathcal{G} := \{ f,g,f^{-1},g^{-1} \}$ sends three of these arcs into one of them and the other one into the remaining three.
 It is thus very natural, and not so difficult to see, that these four arcs turn out to be $\bM_f, \bM_g, \bM_{f^{-1}}$ and $\bM_{g^{-1}}$.
 More precisely, the arc into which $\gamma \in \mathcal{G}$ contracts three of them is~$\bM_{\gamma}$.
-Indeed, if we apply any geodesic that does not start with $\gamma^{-1}$, we contract the corresponding arc further and further; moreover, one can check (though this is not an immediate computation) that the associated sum of derivatives stay bounded for any point inside the arc.} \end{example} }
+Indeed, if we apply any geodesic that does not start with $\gamma^{-1}$, we contract the corresponding arc further and further; moreover, one can check (though this is not an immediate computation) that the associated sum of derivatives stay bounded for any point inside the arc.} \end{example}

-\emr{The idea of the rest of the section is to show that the situation in the general case is quite alike the one that we have just described in the preceding example.
-More precisely, the sets $\bM_{\gamma}$ will turn out to be unions of finitely many intervals, so that they make a finite partition of the circle, and applying $\gamma^{-1}$ on each $\bM_{\gamma}$ will lead to an expansion-like Markovian dynamics.}
+For the rest of this section, the goal is to show that the situation in the general case is quite alike the one that we have just described in the preceding example.
+More precisely, the sets $\bM_{\gamma}$ will turn out to be unions of finitely many intervals, so that they make a finite partition of the circle, and applying $\gamma^{-1}$ on each $\bM_{\gamma}$ will lead to an expansion-like Markovian dynamics.
+In this way, the dynamics of the action of $G$ will turn out to be quite similar to that of the ``degenerated'' Schottky group $\mathbb{F}_2 \subset \PSL_2(\bbZ)$ described above.

 \begin{lemma} The following properties hold: \begin{enumerate} \item For all $\gamma\in\mathcal{G}$, one has $M_{\gamma}\cap \bM_{\gamma} = \bigcap_{\widetilde{\gamma}\in\mathcal{G}} M_{\widetilde{\gamma}} = \emptyset$; also, for any two different $\gamma_1, \gamma_2$ in $\mathcal{G}$, the sets $\bM_{\gamma_1}$ and $\bM_{\gamma_2}$ are disjoint. \item For all $\gamma \in\mathcal{G}$, the image $\gamma(M_{\gamma})$ coincides with $\bM_{\gamma}$. \item For all $\gamma_1,\gamma_2$ in $\mathcal{G}$ such that $\gamma_1\neq \gamma_2^{-1}$, one has $\gamma_1(\bM_{\gamma_2})\subset \bM_{\gamma_1}$. \item If at least one of the sets $M_{\gamma}$ is nonempty, then all sets $\bM_{\gamma}$ are nonempty. \end{enumerate} \end{lemma}